The DWU Board of Trustees invites nominations and applications for the position of the 21st President.

 We are excited that AGB Search plans to conduct listening sessions with faculty, staff, students, trustees, alumni, and representatives from the community to learn as much as they can about Dakota Wesleyan and what members of the university community believe are the desirable characteristics, experiences, and capacities of our next president.
 These sessions will begin in April.
-I encourage you to talk amongst yourselves and begin to generate the types of questions or ideas you would like to share in a listening session.

 This phase of the process will generate a presidential search profile describing the university, the presidential opportunity, and the desired experiences and abilities of the next president.

-We are taking the first steps in what we know will be a thorough and comprehensive process.
+The board is taking the first steps in what we know will be a thorough and comprehensive process.
 We will continue to provide you with periodic updates.

 DWU Board of Trustees Chair

 Dr. Amy Novak named president at St. Ambrose University

 DWU President will close successful tenure in August

 Dakota Wesleyan University President Amy C. Novak, Ed.D. was introduced today as the next president of St. Ambrose University, a private, Catholic institution of more than 3,000 students located in Davenport, Iowa.